Imaging foundation model for universal enhancement of non-ideal measurement CT: Results

 \subsection{TAMP achieves universal NICT enhancement with powerful generalizability}

-Our TAMP, trained on the SimNICT, has powerful generalizability and effectiveness and is able to directly enhance diverse NICT images without additional training.
-After the parameter-efficient fine-tuning with LoRA, TAMP can be further specialized to specific NICT settings and body regions (TAMP-S), achieving professional performance (Fig.\hyperref[fig2_exp1]{2b}).
+Our TAMP, trained on SimNICT, exhibits powerful generalizability and effectiveness, enabling direct enhancement of diverse NICT images without additional training.
+Following parameter-efficient fine-tuning with LoRA, TAMP can be further specialized to specific NICT settings and body regions (TAMP-S), achieving task-optimized performance (Fig.\hyperref[fig2_exp1]{2b}).

 \textbf{\textit{Experimental Setting:}} The powerful generalizability and effectiveness of our TAMP are evaluated in 27 NICT enhancement tasks.
-Specifically, the tasks cover the NICT settings of LDCT, SVCT, and LACT, with defect degrees of high, mid, and low, across body regions of the chest (from COVID-19 \cite{an2020ct}), abdomen (from AMOS \cite{ji2022amos}), and whole-body (from AutoPET \cite{gatidis2022whole}).
-According to the data amount in the related studies \cite{jin2017deep,chen2017low,ma2023universal}, we allocate 2,089, 8,669, and 19,613 CT images from three datasets as training (80\%) and testing (20\%) sets, which are independent of TAMP pre-training.
-We compare the enhancement performance with two typical specialized NICT enhancement models, i.e., RED-CNN \cite{chen2017low} (direct prediction architecture) and FBPConvNet \cite{jin2017deep} (residual-based architecture), and the proposed MITNet.
-For each task, RED-CNN, FBPConvNet, and MITNet are trained from scratch, our TAMP is used for enhancement without additional training, and TAMP-S is fine-tuned beginning with our TAMP's pre-trained parameters.
+Specifically, the tasks encompass NICT settings (LDCT, SVCT, LACT) with defect degrees of high, medium (hereafter abbreviated as mid), and low, covering body regions including the chest (from COVID-19 \cite{an2020ct}), abdomen (from AMOS22 \cite{ji2022amos}), and whole-body (from AutoPET \cite{gatidis2022whole}).
+Following data amount from related studies \cite{jin2017deep,chen2017low,ma2023universal}, we allocate 2,089, 8,669, and 19,613 CT images from three datasets into training (80\%) and testing (20\%) sets, independent of TAMP pre-training.
+We compare enhancement performance against one adapted FM, ProCT \cite{ma2023universal}, and six typical specialized NICT enhancement models, i.e., RED-CNN \cite{chen2017low} and WGAN-VGG \cite{yang2018low} (single-scale pure convolutional architecture), FBPConvNet \cite{jin2017deep} and SPECIAL \cite{hu2021special} (multi-scale pure convolutional architecture), TransCT \cite{zhang2021transct}, and the proposed MITNet (multi-scale transformer architecture).
+For each task, RED-CNN, WGAN-VGG, FBPConvNet, SPECIAL, TransCT and MITNet are trained from random scratch, TAMP enhances images without additional training, ProCT and TAMP-S are fine-tuned starting from their pre-trained parameters.
 We utilize the peak signal-to-noise ratio (PSNR) and root mean square error (RMSE) to evaluate the pixel-level accuracy of enhancement, and the structural similarity index measure (SSIM) and learned perceptual image patch similarity (LPIPS) \cite{zhang2018perceptual} to evaluate visual performance.
-The units for PSNR and RMSE are dB and Hu, and SSIM and LPIPS scores are multiplied by 100 and expressed as percentages to display finer details.
-More specific settings are described in our \textit{supplementary materials}.
+The units for PSNR and RMSE are dB and Hu, and SSIM and LPIPS scores are scaled by 100 and reported as percentages to display finer details.
+Additional implementation details are provided in the \textit{Supplementary Materials}.